lgomez9/100-days-of-code/log.md

 **Thoughts**: The hash table was tough to implement, which is a little frustrating at this point.
 Definitely need to back off from Fiset's solutions until I've given an honest effort, and give myself a little bit of grace for not having as polished a response as his.

 **Link to work**: In the DS folder in this repository.

+### Day 75: April 15, 2020

+**Today's Progress**: Started work on an implementation of a hash table using open addressing.
+Also did some work with StoryBoards, and made a rock paper scissors app!

+**Thoughts**: The hash table is tough to implement, still.

+**Link to work**: In the DS folder in this repository.

+### Day 76: April 16, 2020

+**Today's Progress**: Kept doing all the work I was doing yesterday!

+**Thoughts**: Need to practice some ML sooner or later.

+**Link to work**: In the DS folder in this repository.